Mission is our passion

 1927-2025

-Sister Michelle JEANNEROT was born on March 6, 1927 in Besançon (Doubs).
+Sister Michelle Jeannerot was born on March 6, 1927, in Besançon (Doubs).
 She entered the Sisters of Our Lady of the Apostles in 1949.
 She had 73 years of religious life.
-She died on January 27, 2025 in the Saint-François d'Assise EHPAD in Lyon.
-She accomplished her missionary life in Egypt for 10 years, in Quebec as a formator, in Italy for 9 years as archivist of the NDA Congregation and in France.
-She was buried on February 3, 2025 in Sainte-Foy-lès-Lyon.
-"Return to God as we return home, at the end of each day, at the end of our travels and find near Him the rest of my heart..."
-Robert Lebel
+She died on January 27, 2025, at the Saint Francis of Assisi nursing home in Lyon.
+She carried out her missionary work in Egypt for 10 years, in Quebec as a formator, in Italy for 9 years as archivist for the Congregation of Our Lady of the Apostles, and in France.
+She was buried on February 3, 2025, in Sainte-Foy-lès-Lyon.
+"To return to God as one returns home, at the end of each day, at the end of our journeys, and find near Him the rest of my heart…" Robert Lebel